PrithviKV/prithvi_weather_forecast/README.md

 This seems to be called GeoCoding and the helpful NWS FAQ page points to a [GeoCoding REST API](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html) maintained by the Census Bureau.

-This is a first attempt to try these options and see how it goes.
+Once this was figured out it was pretty simple to build the app.

-Rails 7.0.8
+The only complication was figuring out that the X and Y values in the Geocode response was actually (long, lat) and not (lat, long).

-Ruby 3.2.0
+This app is build with Rails 7.0.8 and Ruby 3.2.0